Collection Development Policy

 RESPONSIBILITY

-Ultimate responsibility for materials selection rests with the Library’s Chief Executive Officer, who delegates most selection activities to Library Collection Management Services and Public Services staff.
-The Library’s Technology Services staff is responsible for final operational decisions for electronic products, including hardware choices, network concerns, and technical evaluation of products.
+Ultimate responsibility for materials selection rests with the Library’s Chief Executive Officer, who delegates most selection activities to Collection Management Services, Public Services, and Technology Services staff.

 Selectors are responsible for purchasing materials within established selection criteria; they share responsibility with the Library’s Public Services staff for continuous review and evaluation of the Library’s collections.
 The criteria established for selection reflect the needs and interests of the Library’s customers, the standards and principles described in this Collection Development Policy, effective use of taxpayer money, and the Library’s mission statement.